FAQ

 SourcePoint is not able to provide nursing home recommendations.
 However, there are several ways to research nursing homes in the area.
 You can call the Ohio Long-Term Care Ombudsman at 800-536-5891 and ask for the Long-Term Care Ombudsman for Delaware County.
 You can also go to LTC.Ohio.org and read state survey results for each nursing home in the area.

-• The caregiver develops health problems which prevents them from providing quality care.
+- The caregiver develops health problems that prevent them from providing quality care.

 No, but we can certainly refer you to Adult Protective Services.